OCSNCOE Logo Stormy sunset behind a floating OCS facility in the Green Canyon area of the U.S. OCS in the Gulf of Mexico

 4) When on a dive support vessel certificated under Subchapter L, would the dive party be considered "offshore workers" as defined in 46 CFR 125.160 and not be required to hold any mariner credentials or to meet 46 U.S.C. § 8702?

-No. The definition of offshore worker as defined in 46 CFR 125.160 "means an individual carried aboard an OSV and employed in a phase of exploration, exploitation or production of offshore mineral or energy resources served by the vessel; but it does not included the master or a member of the crew engaged in the business of the vessel, who has contributed no consideration for carriage aboard and is paid for services aboard."
+No. The definition of offshore worker as defined in 46 CFR 125.160 "means an individual carried aboard an OSV and employed in a phase of exploration, exploitation or production of offshore mineral or energy resources served by the vessel; but it does not include the master or a member of the crew engaged in the business of the vessel, who has contributed no consideration for carriage aboard and is paid for services aboard."

 Offshore workers are those typically aboard the vessel solely to be transported to an offshore facility.
 They are in effect a type of passenger, but one that is statutorily exempt from the passenger definition (46 U.S.C. § 2101(29)(B)(iv)) and the vessels that carry them (OSVs) are thus exempt from the requirements associated with passenger vessels.
 They are referred to as "individuals in addition to crew" in the OSV definition at 46 U.S.C. § 2101(25).
 In general, they should not be working aboard the vessel, and as such would not be required to hold a MMC.
 Nonetheless, if they are employed to work aboard the vessel (regardless of who pays their salary), they must have a MMC.
-As such, a dive team which is employed to conduct dive operations in support of exploration, exploitation, or production of offshore mineral or energy resources from an OSV would be required to hold a MMC.
+As such, a dive team which is employed to conduct dive operations in support of exploration, exploitation, or production of offshore mineral or energy resources from an OSV would be required to hold an MMC.

 Published 28May2019; updated references 05Jul2022.